This article has been checked for horticultural accuracy by Oliver Parsons.

 Adding pelleted chicken manure to compost

-The droppings or manure from chickens or poultry raised at home (or by a friend or neighbour) isn’t ideal to use directly on plants, especially when fresh, as it's very strong and likely to scorch plant roots.
-However, poultry manure is excellent to mix with garden waste in a compost bin, as it's high in nitrogen it's ideal for boosting both the speed of composting and the quality of the compost.
-Add a thin (5cm) layer of fresh poultry manure to every 30cm or so of waste, and then leave it to compost for at least six months.
+Droppings or manure from chickens or poultry raised at home (or by a friend or neighbour) isn’t ideal to use directly on plants, especially when fresh, as it's very strong and likely to scorch plant roots.
+However, poultry manure is excellent to mix with garden waste in a compost bin, as it's high in nitrogen so will speed up the decomposition process and improve the final quality of the compost.
+Add a thin (5cm) layer of fresh poultry manure to every 30cm or so of green waste, and then leave it to compost for at least six months.

-Dried chicken or poultry manure in pelleted or granular form is a type of fertiliser that is widely available to buy, rather than a bulky manure.
+Dried chicken or poultry manure in pelleted or granular form is a type of fertiliser, rather than a bulky manure.
 Again, you might want to shop around if you want to avoid manure from intensively farmed chickens.

 Pet manure